-Type of credit provider and loan size on previous applications: Different credit providers and types of credit you apply for have different impacts on your score.
-For example: those instant pay day loans are probably not the best idea if you’re working on your credit score.
+Type of credit provider and loan size on previous applications: Different credit providers and types of credit you apply for having different impacts on your score.
+For example, those instant payday loans are probably not the best idea if you’re working on your credit score.
 Another factor is the higher the dollar value of your previous applications.
-Also the presumed risk of certain types of lending may have an impact, for example, the difference between say a $5000 credit card and a $500,000 mortgage.
+Also, the presumed risk of certain types of lending may have an impact, for example, the difference between say a $5000 credit card and a $500,000 mortgage.

-Being a Business Director and Commercial address information: Again, like the above, some things which are a positive in the real world, can be seen as a risk in the world of credit.
+Being a Business Director and Commercial address information: Again, like the above, some things which are positive in the real world can be seen as a risk in the world of credit.
 While a director of a company is a high achievement, it can be seen as a risk when it comes to credit.
-Stability at a commercial address for a substantial period of time can also affect your score and possible negate some of the risk they assess when being a business director.
+Stability at a commercial address for a substantial period of time can also affect your score and possibly negate some of the risks they assess when being a business director.

 Personal details: Your credit file also shows some but not all personal information, for example, your age, address and how long you have resided there and your employment status.
 All of these things are not only used to match with your answers given on your application but also contribute to the score you are given.

 Default information and any Court writs and default judgements: Any unpaid bills that are left ignored and not finalised can create defaults on your credit file, which reduce your score.

 So once the above information has been collated, adjusted and monitored, what does your score mean?

 The average Veda score currently is 760 and interestingly women average higher at 768 and men slightly lower at 756.
 The other interesting fact is that as a nation we have increased the average credit score from 751 in 2013 to the current 760, so it looks like we have been good little Vegemites and have been cautious of paying our bills on time and watching our budgets.